zhenhao23/Loreal-WhateverWorks/README.md

 1. Understand and clean raw data
 2. Detect and filter spam comments
 3. Preprocess videos and comments for NLP tasks
-4. Perform similarity scoring and sentiment analysis
+4. Perform relevance scoring and sentiment analysis
 5. Categorize videos into meaningful groups

 The workflow integrates classical preprocessing with modern transformer models for text classification, sentiment, and similarity tasks.